The City’s focus is to work with food business operators to achieve the best possible food safety outcomes.

 Under Standard 3.2.2 Food Safety Practices, the owners of food businesses are responsible for making sure people who handle food or food contact surfaces in their business, and the people who supervise this work, have the skills and knowledge they need to ensure food safety and hygiene.
 Having adequate skills and knowledge is a legal requirement, and further advice can be found here.

 Buying or transferring a food business

 If you are looking to buy an existing registered food business, the City recommends you obtain a current Inspection Report which will provide you with details on any outstanding non-compliances with the Food Act 2008.
-To request an inspection from the City, complete the Health Orders and Requisitions Form and email it here.
+To request an inspection from the City, complete the settlement enquiry form and email it here.

 Starting a new food business